 The Risks of Filing a Joint Married Return

-Each spouse is responsible for providing documentation to prove the accuracy of the tax return if it's audited by the IRS.
-In other words, each spouse is held jointly and severally liable for those mistakes.
-And if any tax that's due and owing is unpaid, each spouse is held personally responsible for the entire payment.
+Each spouse is responsible for providing documentation to prove the accuracy of the tax return if it's audited by the IRS because there are errors.
+Each spouse is held personally responsible for the entire payment if any tax that's due and owing is unpaid.

-The IRS recognizes that not all marriages are perfect unions and will sometimes grant exceptions for joint liability through innocent spouse relief, separation of liability, or equitable relief, depending on your circumstances.
+The IRS does recognize that not all marriages are perfect unions and it will sometimes grant exemptions from joint liability through innocent spouse relief, separation of liability, or equitable relief, depending on your circumstances.